Our approach to dealing with and promoting equality issues

 Equality Objectives – Employment

-- ensure that the Council’s workforce reflects the communities that we serve
+- maintain a diverse workforce that reflects the community that we serve

 Achievement of our equality objectives is supported by an annual action plan, with regular monitoring of progress against the agreed actions for the year.